Mercenary III

-Mercenary III is the third (and final) game in the Mercenary series.
+Mercenary III is the third and final video game in the Mercenary series.
+It was written by Paul Woakes for the Atari ST and Amiga and published by Novagen Software in 1992.

 Development

 Mercenary III (also known as Mercenary III: The Dion Crisis or Damocles II) is the third game in the series.
 It was released on the Atari ST and Amiga in 1992.

 Gameplay

 Mercenary III is set in the Gamma System again and is based on an improved version of the engine used by Damocles: this time the roads of the various cities are populated by vehicles such as taxis and buses; observation and attack spacecraft are present in the skies; and interaction (albeit to a limited degree) with other characters is possible.

 After Eris' President Margaret steps down, the player becomes involved in a political crisis on the planet Dion, pitting their wits against a power-hungry politician running for president.
 The goal of Mercenary III is to prevent this politician from being elected to office.
 Similarly to the earlier titles, there are several ways of achieving this, with both straightforward and oblique solutions.
 No mission disks were released for this concluding chapter of the Mercenary series.
 According to the poster that accompanied the game, the events of Mercenary III take place on 15 January 2101.

 The villain of this game is a character who appeared in Mercenary: PC BIL, short for the Palyars Commander's Brother-In-Law.